Hope. Healing. Support.

 My Philosophy

 At the heart of the Wilder Way is the idea that everyone’s journey is unique, and that no one single approach is the right fit for everyone.
 Grief is a complex and overwhelming emotion that can come from many different experiences of loss.
 Although it is commonly thought of as related to death, it can also result from a wide range of other losses, some of which may be more difficult to recognize or comprehend.
-It’s important to remember that grief is a normal and natural response to any form of loss, and it should be acknowledged and honored, regardless of the source.
+It’s important to remember that grief is a normal and natural response to any form of loss, it need not be pathologized, and it should be acknowledged and honored, regardless of the source.

 Free E-Book Downloads